An older adult man sits in a well-lit office. He works on a laptop computer.

 To avoid paying the penalty for not taking your RMD, you’ll first have to calculate how much your RMD is.
 Unfortunately, this isn’t as easy as it sounds.
 If you would like to do so yourself, the IRS has literature regarding RMDs and how to calculate them here.
 If you don’t want to do this yourself, you can always enlist the help of your accountant.

-Mistake 4: You didn’t seek help with filing your taxes
+Mistake 5: You didn’t get help filing your taxes

 This is a common problem that many of us have.
 Every year, countless people do not seek help when tax time rolls around, which can be costly.
-Oftentimes, when people try to do their taxes themselves, they can miss something important.
+Often, when people try to do their taxes themselves, they can miss something important.
 Perhaps you missed a deduction you didn’t know about or completed your tax return incorrectly.
-Missing something on your taxes can lead to something simple as paying more taxes than legally required, to as serious as an audit from the IRS.
+Making a mistake on your taxes can lead to something as simple as paying too much in taxes to as serious as an audit from the IRS.

 Bottom line